wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 The basic procedure for implementing a supervised learning model is as follows: create a model, train the model, and then create predictions.

-In other words, we'll...
+In other words, the steps we'll take to use a logistic regression model:

-- Split the data into input (X) and output (y).
+- Create a model with LogisticRegression().
-- Create an instance of the model with model = LinearRegression().
+- Train the model with model.fit().
-- Train the model with the dataset with model.fit(X,y).
+- Make predictions with model.predict().
-- Create predictions with y_pred = model.predict(X).
+- Validate the model with accuracy_score().

 Our model will use logistic regression to predict a binary outcome - two possible outcomes.
 Our logistic regression will be able to decide, based on personal information, whether an individual will need additional resources.
 Multiple variables, such as a users age and education level, are assessed to arrive at one of two answers: whether the user is above or below a threshold income.